 Once just a small beach town, Puerto Vallarta has grown into a mid-size city attracting digital nomads who want to be close to nature while still having the amenities that a city provides.

 I fell in love with Puerto Vallarta while living there in the winter of 2021 and now return yearly.
 As one of the most-visited beach towns in the country, it’s easily one of the best places in Mexico for digital nomads.

 What makes Puerto Vallarta so special is its prime location on the Bay of Banderas with the Sierra Madre Mountains in the backdrop.
-This makes it a paradise for outdoor adventure!
+It’s a paradise for outdoor adventure.

 You can go hiking along the coast, spot whales from the shore, or swim in pristine waterfalls just a few km from downtown.

 While not as cheap as some places in Mexico, the cost of living is relatively low, especially compared with major cities in North America.
 According to Numbeo, it’s approximately 44% cheaper than San Antonio and 45% cheaper than living in Calgary.

 I wrote a comprehensive guide about the cost of living in Puerto Vallarta that goes into detail about how much my monthly expenses are.

 I moved there initially because my friend found such a great deal on an apartment.
 I paid $280 for a room in a 3-bedroom apartment, which included a pool and twice-weekly cleaning!

 You definitely won’t need a car while living there.
 Puerto Vallarta is a highly walkable city with many of the best neighborhoods in close proximity.